-- One of the major differences is that in Invoice Factoring, you sell accounts receivables invoices rather than offer it as security.
-So technically it is not a loan but a sale of a financial asset.
-On the other hand, AR financing is a loan where a company’s assets in the form of accounts receivable are pledged.
+- A significant difference in Invoice Factoring is that you sell AR invoices rather than offer it as security.
+Technically, it is not a loan but a sale of a financial asset.
+On the other hand, AR financing is a loan where a company’s assets in the form of invoices are pledged.

 - It is comparatively easier to qualify for Invoice factoring and with a minimum, monthly sales of only $5000.
-To qualify for AR financing, it usually requires a minimum of $75,000 a month in sales.
-Consequently, Factoring is ideal for new and financially challenged company.
+To be eligible for AR financing, it usually requires a minimum of $75,000 a month in sales.
+Consequently, Factoring is ideal for the new and financially challenged company.
 AR financing may not be available to a very small or weak financially company.

-- Another difference is that in Invoice Factoring, factors take the responsibility of collecting payments whereas in AR financing the responsibility of collecting payments still lies with you.
-You still have to deal with customers and bear bad debts if any.
+- Another difference is that in Invoice Factoring, factors take the responsibility of collecting payments.
+In AR financing, the burden of managing payments still lies with you.
+You still have to deal with customers and bear bad debts, if any.
 At ARFunding.org, we offer credit protection, so the risk of your customer filing bankruptcy falls on us.
-Also, if you have client concentration invoice factoring is an option while many AR Financing companies will disqualify you with high client concentration.
+Also, if you have client concentration, invoice factoring is an option, while many AR Financing companies will disqualify you with high client concentration.

 - Under Invoice factoring, the factor performs a credit check on your customer and deal with its accounts payable department.
 However, this is not the case with AR Financing.

-So if you are a newer, smaller business; Invoice factoring is available from day one including Credit Protection.
-More established businesses with strong balance sheets and their own credit department can qualify for A/R Financing.
+So if you are a newer, smaller business; Invoice factoring is available from day one, including Credit Protection.
+More established companies with strong balance sheets and their credit department can qualify for A/R Financing.